Ciremy/simple-game/README.md

 ```

 In data type, there is 3 types of data :
-m for movement
+0 for movement
-f for fire
+1 for fire
-i for interaction
+2 for interaction
 (some will be added later)

 ##Conf File